anonymous174174/404brain-not-found/README.md

 ## 🤝 Contributing

-This is a learning project!
-Contributions, bug reports are welcome.
-Areas for exploration:
+This is a learning project Contributions, bug reports are welcome.
+Areas for exploration for future:

 - [ ] Higher-order derivatives
 - [ ] Additional Modules